MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## July 5, 2023

-Version 805.2306.27001.0 of the HoloLens app fixed an issue where the HoloLens app could unexpectedly restart after being put in the background.
+Fixed a performance issue in version 805.2306.27001.0 of the HoloLens app.

 ## June 13, 2023